Epilogue Wills Review 2021: Create a Legal Will Online

 -Power of Attorney

 Standout Feature The only online will service created by experienced estate lawyers Offers will packages for individuals, couples, and families (up to six members) Offers more variety of options including Living Will and Expatriate Will

 The online will businesses compared above are three of the most popular options for Canadians.
 As you can see there’s a big difference in pricing.
-It’s true that both Willful and Legalwills.ca are cheaper options, however, the prices also reflect how in depth these platforms are.
+It’s true that both Willful and Legalwills.ca start with cheaper options, however, the prices also reflect how in depth these platforms are.
 Additionally, LegalWills.ca prices its products individually whereas the others offer bundle-type prices for couples and families.
-Yes, Epilogue Wills has the highest prices of the three, but it also has the real-world experience of estate lawyers behind it.
+Yes, Epilogue Wills has the highest base price of the three, but it also has the real-world experience of estate lawyers behind it.

 Pros & Cons of Epilogue Wills